 Nutty, right?
 Who does that?

 Anyway, Ellis was a 25-year-old phenom starting pitcher in the midst of his third season in 1970.
-The Pirates had a twi-night double header scheduled against the San Diego Padres on Friday in the Southern California city.
+The Pirates had a twi-night double header scheduled against the San Diego Padres on Friday at San Diego Stadium.
 Ellis had driven to the place he grew up, Los Angeles, to hang with an old girlfriend of one of his childhood buddies.

 Thinking it was Thursday, Ellis took the psychedelic drug at noon that day.
 The girl he was with was fumbling through the newspaper about an hour later and told Ellis he was scheduled to start the first game at 6:05 p.m.
 Flights from L.A. were cheap, about $10 at the time.
-He hustled to the airport around 3:30 p.m. and arrived in San Diego at 4:30 p.m. in time for warmups for one of the wildest starts of his career.
+He hustled to the airport around 3:30 p.m. and arrived at San Diego's ballpark at 4:30 p.m. in time for warmups for one of the wildest starts of his career.
 Literally.

 "I can only remember bits and pieces of the game.
 I was psyched.
 I had a feeling of euphoria.
 I was zeroed in on the (catcher's) glove.
 But I didn't hit the glove too much.
 I remember hitting a couple batters and the bases were loaded two or three times."

-Sometimes he couldn’t see the batter.
-Sometime he couldn’t see the catcher.
-Other times he couldn’t feel the ball.
+Sometimes he couldn't see the batter.
+Sometime he couldn't see the catcher.
+Other times he couldn't feel the ball.
 The New York Times wrote that Ellis at one point in the fourth inning saw President Richard Nixon behind home plate and Jimi Hendrix digging in against him while holding a guitar.
-Imagine Justin Verlander saying he sees Donald Trump behind the dish and Taylor Swift on deck with a microphone.
+Imagine Max Scherzer saying he sees Joe Biden behind the dish and Taylor Swift on deck with a microphone.
 Pure comedy.

 While MLB doesn't have much footage of the game available, parts of it can be seen in the documentary No No: A Dockumentary.
 No Mas and James Blagden brought us an awesome animated short on the story of the no-hitter, and Ice Cube revealed plans in 2017 to produce a movie about the historic event.

 Ellis faced 36 batters.
 He walked eight of them.
 He hit another.
 He struck out six.
 Somehow, none of them reached base via single, double, triple or home run.
-He gave up a few line drives, but stellar defense prevented any of them from dropping.
-From his first out — a Dave Campbell flyout to right — to his last out — a strikeout of Ed Spiezio — Ellis was untouchable.
-He embodied the term “effectively wild.”
+He gave up a few line drives, but stellar defense from second baseman Bill Mazeroski and centerfielder Matty Alou prevented any of them from dropping.
+From the first pitch of the fist batter he retired — Dave Campbell — to his last out — a strikeout of Ed Spiezio — Ellis was untouchable.
+He embodied the term "effectively wild."
 All while under the influence of LSD.